Poker Hand Rankings: What Hands Win

 The Flop, Turn, and River: 10 of Hearts + 9 of Hearts + 8 of Spades + 6 of Hearts + Jack of Clubs

-In this scenario pocket aces have a very high absolute value, but a significantly lower relative value based on the community cards showing.
-The opponent could have a flush, straight, or even straight flush, all of which beat pocket aces.
-This is why not getting too caught up in the absolute value of hands are important.
-Community cards can drastically change the relative value of your hand, and should be accounted for during your play.
+In this scenario pocket aces have a decent absolute value as it is the highest pair available.
+However, the relative value of the hand is significantly lower based on the community cards showing.
+Your opponent could have a flush, straight, or even straight flush, all of which beat pocket aces.

 FAQs